-"This is emphasized in case of Croatia, an EU-accession country with an economy still in relatively early phase of transition, where both state and non-state stakeholders are responsive to the demands and conditions set by external agents (EU, international banking and donor institutions, etc, All applicants for EU funds are obliged to integrate environmental aspects into all their projects in order to apply for pre-accession funding".
+"This is emphasized in case of Croatia, an EU-accession country with an economy still in relatively early phase of transition, where both state and non-state stakeholders are responsive to the demands and conditions set by external agents (EU, international banking and donor institutions, etc ......., All applicants for EU funds are obliged to integrate environmental aspects into all their projects in order to apply for preaccession funding".
 (Integra, 2008)

 Since 1997, environmental integration has been a requirement under the EC Treaty.
-Article 6 of the Treaty states that "environmental protection requirements must be integrated into the definition and implementation of the Community policies [.] in particular with a view to promoting sustainable development" .23 The importance of integration is reaffirmed in the EU's Sixth Environmental Action Programme which stipulates that "integration of environmental concerns into other policies must be deepened" in order to move towards sustainable development.
+Article 6 of the Treaty states that "environmental protection requirements must be integrated into the definition and implementation of the Community policies, in particular with a view to promoting sustainable development".
+[23] The importance of integration is reaffirmed in the EU's Sixth Environmental Action Programme which stipulates that "integration of environmental concerns into other policies must be deepened" in order to move towards sustainable development.
+Another example of 'conforming' is provided by Chile which will soon join the OECD.